 Corporate Portraits Photography

 In the following paragraphs, I describe my experience so far in photographing business portraits.
-My opinion is in this matter, skill is valued more than art.
-Routine and experience rather than creativity are what you need to perform this task.
-However, the photographer’s personal approach is also an important asset.
+Skill is valued more than art in this area of photography.
+Routine and experience, rather than creativity, are what you need to perform this task.
+However, the photographer’s personal approach is what makes a difference from a professional to a stunning portrait.

 There are several challenges I have encountered while shooting corporate portraits and I’ll go through them here.